Last updated on January 28th, 2023

 I once had a bass strike my lure right after I popped it free from a snag.
 The sudden jerk of the lure, combined with the violent noise produced by the blade, caused it to attack out of sheer reaction.

-As with other jigs and worms, a rod with a medium or heavier action is preferred, and a 20lb+ line is almost a necessity when bass fishing in weedy ponds.
+Gear-wise, a rod with a fast action and a good backbone will help you to detect the bite and set the hook quickly.
+A 20lb+ line is also almost a necessity when bass fishing in weedy ponds.

 Don’t Overlook Small Ponds for Big Results